Partners in Reading (PAR) Events

 What Does Partners in Reading Do?

-Established in 1989, Partners in Reading (PAR) has trained over 3,755 volunteer tutors and served over 4,677 adult learners.
-As a member of California Library Literacy Services, we are part of a statewide network of over 100 public libraries providing adult literacy instruction.
+Established in 1989, Partners in Reading (PAR) volunteers have contributed over 208,000 hours of service.
+In 2013/14 PAR learners achieved over 2,600 learning goals, which resulted in greater participation at home, at work, and in the community.
+As a member of California Library Literacy Services, we are part of a statewide network of almost 100 public libraries providing adult literacy instruction.
 We work cooperatively with other literacy providers, social service agencies, and community groups.

 Change a Life - Give the Gift of Reading